 On first glance a single shot weapon with a 5+ Lock and absolutely zero damage doesn’t look great.

-But the EM Sabotage rule.
+Sabotage rule.
 Holy moly!
 If you want to annoy your opponent, this is the ship to do it with.
 Forcing an enemy ship onto Silent Running means you’re knocking its maneuverability right down and also crippling its damage output.

 Bearing in mind this works on ANY ship (yes, including Dreadnoughts) and suddenly one of the smallest ships in the game becomes one of the biggest threats.
 Make no mistake: the Harpocrates is to be feared.